Multivariate Poisson intensity estimation via low-rank tensor decomposition

 \subsection{Upper bound for tensor-based method}

-To analyze the tensor-based method output by \Cref{alg1}, we require an additional assumption on how the domain can be partitioned (based on the dimension $D$), and on the minimum spectral gap of $\lambda^*$ at the target Tucker rank $(R_1, \dots, R_s)$ to ensure identifiability and stability of the recovery of its singular vectors. \begin{assumption}[] Suppose the partition of coordinates satisfies
+We now analyze the tensor-based estimator produced by \Cref{alg1}.
+Beyond Assumptions~\ref{ass:approx_err1}--\ref{ass:approx_err2}, the analysis requires (i) a mild compatibility condition between the coordinate partition and the smoothness level, and (ii) a minimum spectral gap at the target Tucker ranks to ensure stable recovery of the mode-wise singular subspaces.